solliancenet/tech-immersion-data-ai/day1-exp3/README.md

    ![The SQL Data Classification Report is displayed.](media/ssms-sql-mi-classify-data-report.png 'SQL Data Classification Report')

+## Wrap-up

+In this experience you unlocked new capabilities for a SQL Server 2008 R2 database by performing a friction-free migration to Azure SQL Database Managed Instance.
+You learned how Azure SQL Database Managed Instance enables you to migrate on-premises databases quickly and easily into a fully-managed PaaS database running in Azure, with no application code changes.
+SQL MI provides a migration path for databases using features, such as Service broker, which previously prevented them from running in Azure SQL Database.

+After you migrated the database into SQL MI, you explored some of advanced SQL features available only in Azure, including Advanced Data Security Vulnerability Assessments and Data Classification and Discovery.
+In addition, you enabled Dynamic Data Masking and created a ColumnStore index on a table in the database, demonstrating how SQL MI allows you to utilize features unavailable in SQL Server 2008 R2.
+You also examined how to connect to an online secondary replica of your database, which provides a free read-only copy of your database.
+This feature takes advantage of one the high-availability features of the Azure SQL MI Business Critical service tier.

+This experience was meant to provided a brief introduction to Azure SQL Database Managed Instance.
+There are many more features of SQL MI that you can now explore, including [Advanced Threat Detection](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-threat-detection-overview) and [Transactional replication](https://docs.microsoft.com/azure/sql-database/replication-with-sql-database-managed-instance).
+Threat detection for Azure SQL Database Managed Instance detects anomalous activities indicating unusual and potentially harmful attempts to access or exploit databases.
+Transactional replication allows you to replicate data into an Azure SQL MI database from a remote SQL Server database or another instance database.
+You an also use it to push changes made in an instance database in SQL MI to a remote SQL Server database, to a single database in Azure SQL Database, or to a pooled database in an Azure SQL Database elastic pool.

 ## Additional resources and more information

+Use the links below as a starting point to continue learning about the capabilities and features available with Azure SQL Database Managed Instance.

 - [Azure SQL Database](https://azure.microsoft.com/services/sql-database/)
   - [Service tiers](https://docs.microsoft.com/azure/sql-database/sql-database-service-tiers-general-purpose-business-critical)